spiffe/tornjak/docs/tornjak-quickstart.md

 ```

 ### Updating the SPIRE Server statefulset
-Next, we need to update the image of the SPIRE server statefulset, as well as make sure we pass in the Tornjak config.
+Next, we need to update the deployment of the statefulset to run Tornjak.
+These steps will be different depending on what architecture makes sense for you.
+Note we have deprecated support of the architecture where parts of Tornjak run on the same container as SPIRE.

-The statefulset will be different depnding on whether you wish to use the sidecar implementation of Tornjak, where there is a separate container, or the image of the Tornjak backend that contains the SPIRE agent in the same container:
+Currently, we support two sidecar architectures:

+1. The frontend and backend run in the same container that exposes two separate ports (one frontend and one backend).
+This is experimental and not ready for production, but is useful for getting started with Tornjak with minimal deployment steps.
+2. Only the Tornjak backend is run as a sidecar container that exposes only one port (to communicate with the Tornjak backend).
+It requires more deployment steps to deploy or use the frontend.
+However, this deployment type is fully-supported, has a smaller sidecar image without the frontend components, and ensures that the frontend and backend share no memory.

 <details><summary>[Click] For the Tornjak-backend wrapped with the SPIRE server.
 (WARNING: CURRENTLY UNSUPPORTED)</summary>